-The DHP+ supports several methods of converting one type of serial data to another.
-For example, converting the USB data to RS232 or logic level serial.
-The simplest method is to simply use the CONNECT command to tie two or more channels together like this:
+The DHP supports several methods of converting one type of serial data to another.
+For example, converting USB serial to RS232 or logic level serial is one possible combination.
+The simplest method is to use the CONNECT command to tie two or more channels together like this:

+'''

 CONNECT=COMU, COM1

+'''

-From this point on, anything received on the USB channel will be sent to the RS232 port and vicea-versa.
-This connection will stay active even if power is cycled, SD card is removed, or the cables are unplugged and reconnected.
-The DH+ will not respond to any further commands on these channels until the connection is broken by:
+From this point on, anything received on the USB channel will be sent to the RS232 port and vice-a-versa.
+This connection will stay active even if power is cycled, the SD card is removed, or the cables are unplugged and reconnected.
+The DHP will not respond to any further commands on these channels until the connection is broken by:

-- 1) The "escape sequence" is received from any channel.
+- 1) The "escape sequence" is received from a channel.
 This is normally three special characters sent within one second with a one second break before and after.
-The DH+ will stay in command mode after this until it receives another CONNECT command, a Ctrl+A is received, or the connection is disabled. - 2) Power is cycled with a SD card inserted that has a AUTORUN.BAT file in the root directory containing a command which turns off or changes the connection like this: CONNECT=NONE - 3) CONNECT=NONE is sent from a channel not part of the connection.
-For example, if COM1 and the USB are connected, sending CONNECT=NONE from the Logic Level serial will break the connection for all channels.
+After the break sequence, the DHP will stay in command mode until it receives another CONNECT command, a Ctrl+A is received, or the connection is disabled. - 2) Power is cycled and a SD card is inserted that has a AUTORUN.BAT file in the root directory containing a command which turns off or changes the connection like this: CONNECT=NONE - 3) CONNECT=NONE is sent from a channel not part of the connection.
+For example, if COM1 and the USB are connected, sending CONNECT=NONE from the Logic Level serial or WiFi connection will break the connection for all channels.